sahat/hackathon-starter/README.md

 server.listen(app.get('port'), () => {
 ```

-At this point we are done with the back-end.
+At this point, we are done with the back-end.

 You now have a choice - to include your JavaScript code in Pug templates or have all your client-side
 JavaScript in a separate file - in `main.js`.
-I will admit, when I first started out with Node.js and JavaScript in general,
+I admit, when I first started with Node.js and JavaScript in general,
 I placed all JavaScript code inside templates because I have access to template variables passed in from Express
 right then and there.
 It's the easiest thing you can do, but also the least efficient and harder to maintain.
 Since then I
 almost never include inline JavaScript inside templates anymore.

-But it's also understandable if you want take the easier road.
+But it's also understandable if you want to take the easier road.
 Most of the time you don't even care about performance during hackathons, you just
 want to [*"get shit done"*](https://www.startupvitamins.com/media/products/13/aaron_levie_poster_black.jpg) before the time runs out.
 Well, either way, use whichever approach makes more sense to you.
 At the end of the day,